 So we did a lot of just watching the community and reacting to how they were using the product.
-A lot of the features came out of recommendations from the community itself.
-They started using it a certain way and we sort of adapted the UI to that.
-Paving the cowpaths they call it.
-There were a lot of just observation on how they were using it and then reacting to that and building in the features.
-Like rebounding for instance.
-That was one feature early on that we created.
-It was a way of replying to a design shot with another shot of yours.
+A lot of the features came from recommendations from the community itself.
+Its members started using it in a certain way and we sort of adapted the UI to that—“paving the cowpath,” as it’s known.
+It involved a lot of observation of how they were using it and then reacting to that and building in the features, such as rebounding.
+That was an early feature we created.
+It was a way of responding to a shot design with another shot of your own.
 People were doing it in the comments and we sort of took that and made it into a feature.

 Remote as a way of living

-Initially Rich and I actually rented a much larger office than we needed in Salem, Massachusetts, thinking that we wanted to hire locally.
-It turns out that there is not a ton of product folks in Salem.
-Actually there is now but not at the time.
-And I think couple of first hires were remote and that kind of just snowballed.
-We realized that even Rich and myself we’ll be in the same room but we’d be working in Slack anyway because it is just more efficient to communicate that way for a lot of stuff.
-So couple hires remote set the tone and then we realized that opens up a whole market of talent.
-But aside from that, I think I couldn’t go back to an non remote job because remote is much better for life balance and I don’t think I’m employable anymore.
+Initially, Rich and I rented a much larger office in Salem than we needed, thinking that we wanted to hire locally.
+It turns out that there aren’t many product-designer folks in Salem.
+There are now, but there weren’t at the time.
+And I think the first couple of hires were remote and that kind of just snowballed.
+We realized that Rich and I would sometimes be in the same room but we’d be working in Slack anyway because it’s just more efficient to communicate that way for a lot of stuff.
+So using remote hires set the tone and then we realized how that gives you access to a whole pool of talent.
+I don’t think I could go back to a non-remote job now, because working remotely is much better for life balance and I don’t think I’m employable in an office environment anymore.

 People and relationships above all

-I feel like the biggest joy I get is finding new talent on Dribbble every day.
-I’ll go on there and find somebody that has a couple followers and is creating just incredible work.
+The biggest joy I get is finding new talent on Dribbble every day.
+I’ll go on there and find somebody who has a couple of followers and is creating incredible work.
 That motivates me.
-I know that’s gonna happen every morning.
-It happens.
-There’s new people up there that are sharing their stuff for the first time or just something I didn’t come across until then.
-Being able to shine the spotlight on that and help them either get hired, get more visibility, get a job or whatever.
-It’s wonderful and I think the people that I’ve met through the web design world are not an achievement but the relationships feel like an achievement.
-I feel like finding good people that share the same view of the world, when it comes down to it, that’s one of the most important thing I think for us to have.
+I know that’s going to happen every morning.
+There are new people up there who are sharing their stuff for the first time or just something I hadn’t come across until then.
+Being able to shine the spotlight on that and help them either get hired, get more visibility, get a job, or whatever, is wonderful, and the relationships I’ve formed through the web-design world feel like an achievement.
+I feel like, when it comes down to it, being able to find good people who share the same view of the world as you is one of the most important things for us to have.

-The success I’ve had up to this point, I feel like was because I wasn’t afraid to share as I was learning.
-That switch of hey I don’t need to be an expert to be talking about how I work and sharing that with the world.
-And I feel that is really valuable for anybody to do.
-To not wait until you have a complete grasp on the subject to actually share your thoughts about it and how you are using it in your current work.
-Whether that’s a blog or Twitter, whatever it is, it doesn’t matter.
+I feel that the success I’ve had up to this point has been because I wasn’t afraid to share as I was learning.
+That switch of, “Hey I don’t need to be an expert to be talking about how I work and sharing that with the world.”
+And I feel that approach is really valuable for anybody to adopt—to not wait until you have a complete grasp of the subject before you actually share your thoughts on it and how you are using it in your current work.
+Whether that’s via a blog or Twitter, it doesn’t matter.
 Because that’s gonna be crucial.
-Writing skills are just crucial anyway: communication with the team, copy on the websites.
-All of that just are the foundations of interfaces too.
+Writing skills are crucial anyway—communication with the team, copy on the websites… All of that forms the foundations of interfaces, too.

 More abstraction in the future

-For the future, I see more abstraction from what’s going on.
+In the future, I see more abstraction from what’s going on.
 I think the design tools that are happening are really interesting right now.
-And I don’t mean let’s go back to front page or anything like that.
-But there is a level of abstraction that probably could happen.
-Something like Webflow for instance is really interesting to me because they’re taking that sort of visual approach while still providing solid standards base code underneath it.
-I feel like it should be easier to do some of the things that we do.
+I don’t mean let’s go back to FrontPage or anything like that, but there is a level of abstraction that could probably happen.
+Something like Webflow, for instance, is really interesting to me, because they’re taking that sort of visual approach while still providing base code with solid standards.
+I feel like it should be easier to do some of the things we do.
 Some things could be automated.
 Design systems are growing.
-I feel like there is this combination of design systems and tools and the browser technologies are all coming up to a place where hopefully we can spend more time worrying about the experience and the content rather than how we are getting things to work.
+I feel like a combination of design systems and tools and the browser technologies is leading to a place where, hopefully, we can spend more time worrying about the experience and the content rather than how to get things to work.

 This article is part of Behind the Code, the media for developers, by developers.
 Discover more articles and videos by visiting Behind the Code!